katmtz/first-theme/README.txt

 README.txt

-currently displays static posts and has a links menu that shows when clicked.
+a tumblr theme that currently displays static posts and has a links menu that shows when clicked.

 desired future features: grid layout, notes/date/tags displayed on hover